Foadsf/NXOpen_Python_tutorials/README.md

 ### Hello world!

-Let's start with a very simple "Hello World!" example where a Message windows will show a text message (i.e., `string`).
+Let's start with a very simple "Hello World!" example where a Message window will show a text message (i.e., `string`).

 ```Python
 #ex0001.py